maximedrn/pinterest-automatic-upload/README.md

 With this tool, you can **automatically upload your Pins to Pinterest**.
 This tool has an elegant graphical interface and is very easy to use.

 All you have to do is **create a file with all the necessary information for each of your Pins**.
 You can choose your **Pinboard, add a title, a description, an alt text, a link to an external website and schedule your Pins** (only if you have a business account).
-Finally, all you have to do is select this file and start the process. **The tool will do everything for you automatically.**
+Finally, all you have to do is select this file and start the process. **The tool will do everything for you automatically**. **Available [here](https://maximedrn.gumroad.com/l/pinterest-pinbuilder)**.

 ## Table of contents: